Mike Gesicki Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Season Stats

-- Gesicki's 427 receiving yards (61.0 per game) lead all receivers on the Dolphins.
-He's been targeted 51 times and has registered 37 catches and two touchdowns.

-- Gesicki has been the target of 51 of his team's 277 passing attempts this season, or 18.4% of the target share.
+- So far this season, 18.4% of the 277 passes thrown by his team have gone Gesicki's way.

-- Gesicki has seen the ball thrown his way two times in the red zone this season, 8.0% of his team's 25 red zone pass attempts.
+- With two targets in the red zone this season, Gesicki has been on the receiving end of 8.0% of his team's 25 red zone pass attempts.

-- The Dolphins have thrown the ball in 65.8% of their plays from scrimmage this year while staying on the ground 34.2% of the time.
+- The Dolphins have thrown the ball in 65.8% of their plays from scrimmage this year while running the ball 34.2% of the time.
 This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Bills.